boson-php/docs/02.the-basics/window.md

 ```

 <tip>
-The end of the drag occurs on the <b>mouse up</b> event at any place therefore,
+The end of the drag occurs on the **mouse up** event at any place therefore,
-it is recommended to call this method when <b>mouse down</b> on any element.
+it is recommended to call this method when **mouse down** on any element.
 </tip>

 ```php